Interstate 69 in Indiana: Interstate 69 Ohio River Crossing (I-69 ORX)

-Ground breaking on Section 1 of the ORX project was in June 2022.
+Groundbreaking on Section 1 of the ORX project was in June 2022.
 Section 1 focuses on the Kentucky approaches with improvements in Henderson and an extension of I-69 from KY 425 to US 60 of over 6 mi including new interchanges with US 41 and US 60 and a reconstructed KY 351 interchange.
 Section 2 is the bistate project between Indiana and Kentucky that will complete the I-69 connection from US 60 in Henderson to I-69 in Evansville, which includes the new river crossing.
 Design is expected to begin in 2025 with construction anticipated to begin in 2027 and continue through 2031.
+Both states are looking for opportunities to accelerate the timeline.
+When the Ohio River Crossing is complete, roughly 2.5 miles (4.0 km) east of US 41, the remainder of the former will become an extension of Veterans Memorial Parkway.
 Section 3 is the bridge approach construction in Indiana.
 Design work and pre-construction activities are underway.
-INDOT is overseeing this section and construction is expected to begin in 2024 and end in 2027.
+INDOT is overseeing this section and construction was expected to begin in 2024 and end in 2027.
+In Late-November 2023, Indiana awarded a nearly $202 million contract to ORX Constructors to build their approach bridges and roadway; construction will begin by summer 2024 with completion set for 2026.